How to Design your WordPress Website Like a pro even if you’re a beginner

 #TIP 9 – Focus where your users are landing: If your website is already receiving traffic then simply go to your analytics & see which pages/posts are most visited & then see if something can be improved on those particular pages.
 You can use privacy-friendly analytics tools like Fathom Analytics.

-#TIP 10 – Do not hide Call to Actions: Make sure your Call to action(CTA) on each & every page stands out & grabs user attention.
+#TIP 10 – Do not hide Call to Action: Make sure your Call to action(CTA) on each & every page stands out & grabs user attention.
 If you want people to get in touch with you, then a CTA leading to the “Contact page” should be in your website header.

 #TIP 11 – Be Patient & Keep Browsing: Your website isn’t shutting down tomorrow.
 So, please have little patience & take some time to browse a lot of real-world sites.
 You'll get a lot of surprises.